Pizza Garden: Gardening Ideas for Kids

 3. Prepare the Soil

 Kids love to get their hands dirty.
 First, choose a site that offers full sun.
 Then let them break up soil clumps and pick rocks from the area.
-When they're done, blend 3 inches of Miracle-Gro® Garden Soil for Flowers and Vegetables into the top 6 inches of your garden bed to boost nutrients levels.
+When they're done, blend 3 inches of Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil into the top 6 inches of your garden bed.
+This will provide lots of organic matter in the form of aged compost, which in turn will give your plants the nutrition and soil composition needed for great growth.
+You can also grow your pizza garden in pots!
+Just fill the containers with Miracle-Gro® Performance Organics™ All Purpose Container Mix.

 Show kids how to plant strong, vigorous young vegetables and herbs from Bonnie Plants® in the garden—they'll get an instant feeling of success!
 Or, if you'd prefer they start with seeds, let them plant seeds according to directions on the packets.
 Either way, be sure to leave enough room between plants.
 Here's a rough idea for how much space to allow: